 Teamwork, effective work teams, and team building are popular topics in today’s organizations.
 Successful teamwork fuels the accomplishment of your strategic goals.
 Effective work teams magnify the accomplishments of individual employees and enable you to better serve customers.

 Some organizations, such as a product development software company, are formulated into teams that develop the products.
 Other organizations do not lend themselves as easily to a team environment and are structured around departments such as marketing or human resources.
-But, even this last can benefit from the addition of several teams.
+But these types of organizations can benefit from the addition of several teams.

-So, if you're experimenting with ongoing teams, start with a few to determine what team activities your organization can support.
-Teams require resources, and especially, employee time.
-You'll want to explore with your employees the type of teams that they might enjoy and contribute on most.
+So, if you're experimenting with work teams, start with a few to determine what team activities your organization can support.
+Teams require resources and employee time.
+You'll want to explore with your employees the type of teams that they might enjoy and contribute to most.

-For example, a software company has a philanthropy team that decides on giving within the company's STEM (encouraging children to take science, technology, engineering, and math classes to prepare them for careers in these areas) mission.
-The team determines the recipients for the $50,000 or so of annual philanthropy the company gives away.
+For example, let's say a software company has a philanthropy team that decides on giving within the company's STEM mission (encouraging children to take science, technology, engineering, and math classes to prepare them for careers in these areas).
+The team determines the recipients for the $50,000 or so in annual philanthropy awards the company gives away.

 The team also organizes donations for animal welfare, needy families during the holidays, building homes for Habitat for Humanity, and much more.